Locations:

 Chill out

-When you’re hot, Dr. Courson explains, your blood vessels expand, which slows down circulation and allows gravity to pull your blood toward your feet more easily.
+When you’re hot, Dr. Courson explains that your blood vessels expand, which slows down circulation and allows gravity to pull your blood toward your feet more easily.
 If you feel overheated, it’s always a good idea to (if possible), go inside and drink some water.

 Reduce your stress

-We’ve all heard of people passing out in a moment of grief, anguish, or surprise.
+We’ve all heard of people passing out in a moment of grief, anguish or surprise.
 Ditto the sight of blood or needles.
 It’s called “situational syncope.”
-It’s basically our body’s way of trying to protect us from emotional distress that’s severe enough to read as a threat.
+It’s basically your body’s way of trying to protect you from emotional distress that’s severe enough to read as a threat.
 It’s almost like your body’s forcing you to play dead by forcing your blood pressure through the floor.

-Okay, we’ve talked about how to resolve a sudden hypotensive episode.
-Now let’s back up a bit and talk about the kinds of symptoms that indicate your blood pressure’s dropping in a dangerous way.
+OK, we’ve talked about how to resolve a sudden hypotensive episode.
+Now, let’s back up a bit and talk about the kinds of symptoms that indicate your blood pressure’s dropping in a dangerous way.

 We say “a dangerous way” because it’s perfectly normal for blood pressure values to fluctuate throughout the day, especially when your activity levels change.
 You need higher blood pressure when exercising and lower blood pressure when at rest because your oxygen requirements differ under these conditions.